Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Multi-region-with-vWAN/Dual-Region-with-vWAN.md

 https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies

 ## Dual-region with Secure vWAN scenario
+Secure vWAN with Routing Intent provides the capability to send all Internet traffic and Private network traffic (RFC 1918) to a security solution like Azure Firewall, a third-party NVA, or SaaS.
+In the scenario, we have a network topology that spans two regions.
+There is one vWAN with two Hubs, Hub1 and Hub2.
+Hub1 is in Region 1, and Hub2 is in Region 2.Each Hub in both regions has its instance of Azure Firewall deployed(Hub1Fw, Hub2Fw), essentially making them Secure vWAN Hubs.
+Having Secure vWAN hubs is a technical prerequisite to Routing Intent.
+Secure vWAN Hub1 and Hub2 have Routing Intent enabled.

+Each region has its own AVS Private Cloud and an Azure Vnet.
+There is also an on-premise site connecting to both regions, which we will review in more detail later in this document.
 ![image](https://github.com/jasonamedina/Enterprise-Scale-for-AVS/assets/97964083/0d2d0b80-e550-4f69-a321-411658a066ab)
 ### Understanding Topology Connectivity
 **Brown Connections**: AVS private cloud connection to its local regional hub.